WHAT HAPPENS IN THE CHASTE CLARISSA

 The other important thing is to give the main character a moral need as well as a psychological need (above).
 A character with a moral need is always hurting others in some way.

-Baxter’s Moral Need: Truby cautions that if the character is already cognizant of what he needs then there is no story.
+Baxter’s Moral Need: If the main character is already aware of what he needs then there is no story.
 Sure enough, Baxter has no idea that how he interacts with women — preying upon the attractive ones while ignoring the middle-aged ones — is wrong.
-In some stories, the main character has a self-revelation, but not in this one.
+In some stories, the main character has a anagnorisis, but not in this one.
 Instead, the revelatory aspect of the story should happen within the reader: We should realise that Baxter’s view of women are wrong, and perhaps examine our own inherent beliefs about women and beauty.

 Another blogger reviewer writes something interesting about initially coming to terms with the character of Clarissa: